peterudu/preserving-yankari/README.md

 ### Content
 - The text content about Yankari National Park particularly those used in the intro-yankari section were collected from online articles of [Yankari Game Reserve](https://yankarigamereserve.com.ng/about/), from the [Wildlife Conservation Soceity](https://nigeria.wcs.org/wild-places/yankari-game-reserve.aspx) and from [Wikipedia]()
 - The general structure and layout of the Home page was based on the use of examples of [CSS Grid](https://www.w3schools.com/css/css_grid.asp) and [Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) models from W3schools.
-- The structure used to build the hero-image, the gallery page and the sign up page were partly oriented on examples illustrated on [Code Institute Love Running Project](https://code-institute-org.github.io/love-running-2.0/index.html) exercise.
+- The structure used to build the hero-image, the gallery page and the sign up page were based on examples illustrated on [Code Institute Love Running Project](https://code-institute-org.github.io/love-running-2.0/index.html) exercise.
-- The icons used in the footer section were sourced from [W3C CSS validator](https://jigsaw.w3.org/css-validator/)
+- The icons used in the footer section were sourced from [Font Awesome](https://fontawesome.com/)
 ### Media
 - All the photo images used for the site, namely the main hero image, photos in the intro-yankari section as well images in the gallery page were free source images from [pixabay](https://pixabay.com/).